ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

 To view the contents of version 3.11, from the running image, type `default_versions.sh`.
 The `3.x` branch provides images with the current tool versions.
 The current Java&trade; version is Java&trade; 17.
 Node.js no longer uses `nvm` to manage different node.js versions.
 It provides the current LTS version of Node.js at the time that it was built.

-The {{site.data.keyword.cloud_notm}} command-line interface (CLI) provides code risk analysis commands.
+The {{site.data.keyword.cloud_notm}} CLI provides code risk analysis commands.
 You can use the {{site.data.keyword.cloud_notm}} CLI to analyze your code for vulnerabilities and compliance with certain rules.
 Code Risk Analyzer is available in all {{site.data.keyword.cloud_notm}} regions where toolchains are supported.
 For more information about Code Risk Analyzer, see [Code Risk Analyzer plug-in](/docs/code-risk-analyzer-cli-plugin).
 {: tip}

 This image includes the following tools: